 We have adopted codes of business conduct and ethics that, on a combined basis, apply to all of our board members, officers and employees.
 Our Code of Business Conduct and Ethics and our Director Code of Business Conduct and Ethics are posted on the Investor Relations section of our website located at http://ir.greendot.com, by clicking on "Governance."
-Any amendments or waivers of our Code of Business Conduct and Ethics and our Director Code of Business Conduct and Ethics are posted on the Investor Business Conduct and Ethics and our Director Code of Business Conduct and Ethics pertaining to a member of our Board of Directors or one of our executive officers will be disclosed on our website at the above-referenced address.
+Any amendments or waivers of our Code of Business Conduct and Ethics and our Director Code of Business Conduct and Ethics pertaining to a member of our Board of Directors or one of our executive officers will be disclosed on our website at the above-referenced address.